Most people do not want to burden family members if they were to need help getting around.

 Helping Connecticut residents.

-- What's LTCi - summarizes what long term care is, how it works, and what these services cost.
+- What's LTCi - summarizes what long term care is, how it works, and the cost of the services you may need.

-- Value of LTCi - some points on what you and your family gain by owning this special kind of family and financial protection insurance.
+- Value of LTCi - some points on what you and your family gain when you own this special kind of "family protection insurance".